drittich/SemanticSlicer/README.md

 metadata["Id"] = 123;
 metadata["FileName"] = "MyDocument.txt";
 var documentChunks = slicer.GetDocumentChunks(text, metadata);
-// all chunks returned will have a Metadata property with the data you passed in
+// All chunks returned will have a Metadata property with the data you passed in.
 ```

 ## License